 More and more often, visitors to North Carolina come here for the North Carolina Craft Beer scene.
-The word is out that our state is home to more (and yep, we dare say a lot of them are better) breweries than any other state in The South.
+The word is out that our state is home to more (and yep, a lot of them are better) breweries than any other state in The South.

 Sure, if you’re lucky enough to live in the midst of all this innovative beer goodness, you’re happy to show out-of-town guests around.
 But are you missing out on taking your own beer exploration weekends?

 If you haven’t spent a beer weekend in Raleigh lately, you may not have reaped the benefits of the capital area’s craft brewery boom.
 Sure, there are museums to enjoy here, but we now have more local breweries than museums.
 Not that you can’t enjoy both.
 You’ll want to try many — or maybe all — of the brews at each place you visit on your personal beer trail.
 You’ll also enjoy some of your best times at our nearby beer-pouring cafés, taprooms, saloons and assorted watering holes.